hanklokyaw/NetSuite-Vendor-Quote-to-CSV-Import/README.md

-# Tool Tech PDF to CSV Conversion
+# Vendor Quote PDF to Net Suite CSV Upload Format

 ## Overview
 This script processes PDF files containing item data and sales orders, converts them to Excel files, and then transforms the data into CSV files suitable for importing into NetSuite.